• How to find the latest info on the TRAIL CONDITIONS?

 Does the club have a RACE TEAM?

 Yes, it does since the 2014-2015 season.
 The Fernie Nordic Racers is a group of young skiers aged from 9 to 16 who aim to enroll in all races of the Teck Kootenay Cup series during the season.
 Their training include training on trails, weekly gym training and additional CCBC sponsored training camps.
 Your child is welcome to join the team.
-Contact us through this website and coaches Jeff and Naomi will answer your questions.
+Contact us through this website and coaches Johnny and Naomi will answer your questions.

 What is the Teck KOOTENAY CUP?